for-GET/api-pegjs/README.md

 # API PEGjs [![Build Status][2]][1]

-A collection of PEG parsers for HTTP, API and related grammars
+A collection of PEG parsers for HTTP, API and related grammars, along with generators and functional components

+**This is part of a bigger effort: [for-GET HTTP](https://github.com/for-GET/README).**

 ## Parsers